 By drawing on the insights of committees, the Law Society can in turn meet its statutory duties and act as a major player in law reform and policy debates.

-In September each year, solicitors practising in New South Wales are invited to submit expressions of interest in membership of the Law Society’s Standing Committees for the coming year.
-Applications for 2014 committees closed on 25 October.
-For information on committee processes and the responsibilities of members, download the Committee Handbook.
+Over September and October each year, solicitors practising in New South Wales are invited to submit expressions of interest online for membership of the Law Society’s standing committees for the coming year.